 Do I register first with AEAT or Social Security?

-Register with the Tax Agency (AEAT) and Social Security the same day is fine.
-Practically, get your AEAT alta first so you already know your IAE code.
+You can do both the same day.
+Practically, get your AEAT alta first so you already have your IAE code ready.

 Can I file the alta in advance?